Trick and Or Treat

 I scooped up Debbie, Terry pulled Annie and the three of us ran back the way we came.
 Terry probably wouldn’t have cared if I’d held his hand as we ran.
 In a few moments, we came back to where we’d been when Terry had suggested going down the street.
 I looked up.
 Starry sky.
 No Moon.
 We were out of breath.
 I set Debbie down.
 She was crying and clutching her bag.

 To calm Debbie down we had to promise to go back towards their house and hit one of the side streets we hadn’t been on.
 Debbie got more candy.
 Terry and I talked about what we’d seen, trying to convince Annie and ourselves that it had been a torn trash bag blowing in front of a lit cloud or something.
-When we got the girls back to Terry’s house, we helped ourselves to some of the candy, sat on the front porch and talked about everything but what we’d seen.
+When we got the girls back to Terry’s house, we helped ourselves to some of the candy, sat on the front porch and talked about everything except what we’d seen.

 It’s been almost fifty years since that Halloween in Kansas.
 But even today when the weather chills and the leaves turn orange for Fall I see that orange Moon and the eerie fluttering thing passing between it and us.
 I wake up and pull closer to the husband I met in college and I tell myself again that it was just something blowing in the Kansas wind that October night.